tinovyatkin/koa-server-timing/README.md

 ```

 ### Why
-  - Small, only dependency is `node-slug` for nice slugs from emoji
+  - Small, only dependency is `slugify` for nice slugs from emoji
   - Uses `process.hrtime`, so, no extra timiers and very precisse

 ### See also